oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 already here — it's just not very evenly distributed."

-# That all sounds great, but how what are you going to do about it?
+# That all sounds great, but what are you going to do about it?

 Even if you agree that the things I want to do are worthwhile, it's still fair to ask what that means in concrete terms.

 One of things things that I'm passionate about is working on making software development more "instantly available".
 There are many problems to solve in this area.
-For example, much of software development today involves unneccessary waiting.
+For example, much of software development today involves unnecessary waiting.
 As programmers, we spend a lot of time waiting for software to install, tests to pass, a deploy to finish.
 The list goes on and on.

 It doesn't have to be this way though.
-We can and should make better tools for ourselves and eachother.
+We can and should make better tools for ourselves and each other.

 As an example of one way we can make better tools.
 I created a tool that lets you [edit the code of the Okta Sign-In Widget with instant feedback, from inside